Position: Tensor Networks are a Valuable Asset for Green AI: Green AI in Related Literature

-Beyond sustainability, an exponentially growing demand for compute can cause an additional problem.
-When the demand for compute cannot be met anymore, it will have a negative impact on progress and innovation in AI.
-Up until now progress and innovation in AI strongly rely on the increase of available computational resources \cite{thompson2020computational}.
-According to forecasts, the number of transistors on a microchip doubling every 2 years (Moore's Law), will reach its limits \cite{leiserson2020there}.
-Furthermore, its 2 years doubling period has already been overtaken by the need for compute, which is doubling every 3.4 months \cite{OpenAICompute} with a total increase of $300,000$ times between 2012 and 2018 \cite{OpenAICompute}.
+Beyond sustainability, an exponentially growing computational need can cause an additional problem.
+When computational needs cannot be met anymore, they will negatively impact progress and innovation in AI.
+Until now, progress and innovation in AI strongly rely on the increase of available computational resources \cite{thompson2020computational}.
+According to forecasts, the number of transistors on a microchip doubling every two years (Moore's Law), will reach its limits \cite{leiserson2020there}.
+Furthermore, its two-year doubling period has already been overtaken by the exponentially growing need for compute, which is doubling every 3.4 months \cite{OpenAICompute} with a total increase of $300,000$ times between 2012 and 2018 \cite{OpenAICompute}.
 Consequently, the growing need for compute will ultimately limit AI progress and innovation, especially in computationally expensive fields \cite{strubell2019energy,thompson2020computational}.
 Another aspect is that exponentially growing demand for compute can compromise reproducibility.
-In the AI community, there is already a growing awareness of the importance of reproducibility, see e.g.\ the ML Reproducibility Challenge \cite{paperswithcode}.
+The AI community already has a growing awareness of its importance; see, e.g.,\ the ML Reproducibility Challenge \cite{paperswithcode}.

-The problems mentioned above can be tackled by reducing compute.
-Consequently, AI researchers need to redirect their focus toward Green AI and redefine what \textit{better} means.
-Redefining \textit{better} entails mainly two aspects.
-First, accuracy and efficiency need to be considered being equally important when measuring progress in AI.
-Second, an analysis of the trade-off between performance and computational resources used need to be included in AI research.
-AI algorithms with \textit{better} efficiency will therefore have a positive impact on both sustainability and AI progress \cite{schwartz2020green,strubell2019energy}.
-In addition, reporting on efficiency metrics has other benefits: it will not only raise awareness but also incentivize progress in efficiency \cite{henderson2020towards,tamburrini2022ai}.
+To summarize, reducing compute can tackle many of the problems mentioned above.
+One suggested direction is for AI researchers to redirect their focus toward Green AI and redefine what a state-of-the-art model entails.
+First, it is suggested that accuracy and efficiency be considered equally important when measuring progress in AI.
+Second, an analysis of the trade-off between performance and computational resources used should be included in AI research.
+It can be concluded that AI algorithms with higher efficiency will, therefore, positively impact both sustainability and AI progress \cite{strubell2019energy,schwartz2020green}.
+In addition, reporting on efficiency metrics has other benefits: it will raise awareness and incentivize progress in efficiency \cite{henderson2020towards,tamburrini2022ai}.

-\subsection{Efficiency metrics suggested in literature}
+\subsection{Efficiency Metrics Suggested in Literature}

-So far, there has not been much attention on efficiency in major AI venues as most papers report only on an accuracy metric \cite{schwartz2020green}.
-In addition, it is not straightforward to report on efficiency and there is no established way to do so.
-This is why we will discuss several evaluation criteria for efficiency that are considered in the literature.